HongshiTan/RTIMULib2/README.md

 *** Magnetometer calibration is critical for good performance and, with some IMU chips, meaningful fusion results will not be obtained at all unless the magnetometers have been calibrated ***

-## Please note that this project is no longer active and is of historical interest only.
+## Note: We will start long-term support for this repository, and new features will be added into this project.

 ## Other versions